MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

   * **Confirmation** – When the import process completes, the success of the process is displayed on this page.
 Click **Finish** to complete the Import Operating System Wizard.
 3. Expand the folder in which you imported the image to verify that the import completed successfully.

->[!NOTE]
->You can import the reference image into the same deployment share that you used to create your reference image, or you could import the reference image into a new deployment share for deployment to your Surface devices.
+>**Note:**&nbsp;&nbsp;You can import the reference image into the same deployment share that you used to create your reference image, or you could import the reference image into a new deployment share for deployment to your Surface devices.
 If you chose to create a new deployment share for deployment of your reference image, remember that you still need to import a full set of installation files from installation media.

 Now that your updated reference image is imported, it is time to prepare your deployment environment for deployment to Surface devices complete with drivers, applications, and automation.